×

 Entry Requirements

-Applicants will be required to hold a minimum of a Level 1 qualification defined as 4 GCSEs at grades D-G including Maths and English grades D-F or equivalent.
-However, most areas will require higher grades in Maths and English.
+Applicants will be required to achieve a minimum of a level 1 qualification which is defined as 4 GCSEs at grades D-G including maths and English grades D-F (or equivalent).
+Enhanced entry grades for maths and English apply in certain subject areas.
+These will be discussed with the applicant after an application has been made.

-• Enhanced grades criteria – applicants with higher grades may be given priority, as shown in the table below.
+Enhanced grades are shown in the table below.

 Professional/Technical Area GCSE Maths Grade GCSE English Grade